Chemical Cleaning Service

-STPA technical team is present during the cleaning process to monitor the cleaning activities, respond to questions, and advise on means of addressing unforeseen situations.
+The STPA technical team is present during the cleaning process to monitor the cleaning activities, respond to questions, and advise on the means of addressing unforeseen situations.
 STPA personnel maintain a detailed event Log of Operations throughout the chemical cleaning process.
 The STPA level of involvement depends on the wishes of the client.
-STPA has been requested by clients to manage the entire on-site chemical cleaning process.
+STPA has been requested by clients to manage the entire onsite chemical cleaning process.
 Alternatively, some clients prefer to utilize STPA in a more advisory capacity to supplement and assist plant personnel through the process.

 Once the chemical cleaning is complete, STPA’s Log of Operations is formalized.
 Some clients elect to ship a sample of the spent solvent(s) to the STPA laboratory for analysis and comparison with results obtained during contractor field analyses.
 As part of the STPA report, any necessary equipment or procedure changes either incorporated during the cleaning process or deemed desirable for future cleaning operations will be highlighted.
 A general critique of station and contractor preparations and performance for the cleaning process also will be provided.